patrickfuller/patrickfuller.github.io/_posts/2012-06-26-molecules-from-smiles-molfiles-in-blender.md

-Programming presentations are [succinct](http://www.patrick-fuller.com/pycon-2012/), biologists have made videos like [this](http://www.youtube.com/watch?v=wJyUtbn0O5Y) and [this](http://www.youtube.com/watch?v=NjgBnx1jVIU), and physicists can point to, like, every image of space ever taken.
+Programming presentations are [succinct](http://www.patrick-fuller.com/pycon-2012/), biologists have made videos like [this](http://www.youtube.com/watch?v=wJyUtbn0O5Y) and [this](http://www.youtube.com/watch?v=NjgBnx1jVIU), and physicists can point to every image of space ever taken.

 However, most chemistry graphics look like they were thrown together by a toddler.
 I understand the sentiment behind this: "it's the science that matters", "I can't